kwoodham/sublime/README.md

 2. You can use the last pattern to link to any type of file (not just markdown ".md" files).
 For linking to _any_ file in the wiki (not just ones in the current namespace), use the `SideBarEnhancements` package.
 The package provides a `Copy as Text... --> Relative Path From View"` right-click option on any file in the side-bar.
 Just past this path into the third pattern above and you have a link to the file.
 This will provide a clickable link when the page is converted to HTML (assuming your browser had the necessary viewer plugins or handlers).
 Also, I've developed the `open_in_app` command (discussed under [Other Commands](#other-commands)) to let you open the file directly from Markdown.
 (Note that `SideBarEnhancements` also has an `Open With -->` right-click item for opening file types with external applications from the side-bar.)

 3. You can also link to other headings in the same file or in a different file.
-This is covered below under [Referencing other namespaces](#referencing-other-namespaces).
+This is covered below under [Referencing other namespaces](#referencing-other-namespaces), using the commands `link_to_heading` and `paste_wiki_link`.
 In other words, you don't have to restrict links to the file level, but can link to specific locations within other Markdown files.)_

 <a name="journaling"></a>
 ## Journaling